 Does marriage counseling work?
 Is it worth it?
 What to expect from marriage counseling?
 When to seek marriage counseling?
 What are the benefits of marriage counseling?
 If you are wondering about any of these questions and what marriage counseling is all about, you are not alone.

-While the answer may not quite be black and white, we can tell you how it works and why it has helped many couples.
+While the answer may not be black and white, we can tell you how it works and why it has helped many couples.
 To further help you understand how couples therapy works or how does couples counseling work, let’s first establish what constitutes marriage counseling.

 What is marriage counseling?

-The marriage counselors or the marriage therapist’s recommendations for resolving the issues in a marriage depend on the specific situation because no two couples or relationships are alike, even though there are common issues that a lot of couples face.
+The marriage counselors or the marriage therapist’s recommendations for resolving the issues in marriage depend on the specific situation because no two couples or relationships are alike, even though there are common issues that a lot of couples face.

 Why consider marriage counseling?

-It may seem silly or even embarrassing to ask for outside help in dealing with issues in your marriage.
-Not everyone is comfortable discussing their private affairs with a stranger and some even worry that marriage counseling means that they’ve failed in their marriage.
+It may seem silly or embarrassing to ask for outside help in dealing with issues in your marriage.
+Not everyone is comfortable discussing their private affairs with a stranger and some even worry that couples counseling means that they’ve failed in their marriage.
 This is not at all the case.

 Many times a couple will keep having the same arguments over and over without knowing how to get to the root of what’s causing the argument in the first place.

-- You keep having the same argument over again
+You keep having the same argument over again

-- Your spouse has cheated on you
+Your spouse has cheated on you

-- You’ve had an affair or are considering having one
+You’ve had an affair or are considering having one